networkoptix/web_packages/front_end/apps/README.md

-This folder will contain complete apps at the root and features(previously pages) will be in the features folder.
+This folder will contain complete apps at the root and features(previously pages) will be in the features' folder.

 Apps will eventually be refactored to have the following architecture.